Climate Risk Management & FCA Compliance

 - The FCA

-So, compliance teams will need a strategy to manage the substantial amount of work required today and over the next few years to implement climate risk-related regulatory change.
+Once again, compliance teams need a strategy to manage the substantial amount of work required to implement climate risk-related regulatory change.

 What's the UK's climate risk disclosures framework?

-One substantial area of the new regulation is to do with climate risk disclosures.
-The UK is adopting the Task Force on Climate-Related Financial Disclosures (TCFD) framework – launched in 2017 – as the basis for developing its rules in this area.
+One substantial area of the new regulation has to do with climate risk disclosures.
+The UK has adopted the Task Force on Climate-Related Financial Disclosures (TCFD) framework – launched in 2017 – as the basis for developing its rules in this area.
 The TCFD framework contains 11 recommendations built around four themes:

 1. Governance